ivanfonin/minimalistico/src/readme.txt

 == Description ==

-Minimalistico is a simple and minimalist blogging theme for WordPress.
+Minimalistico is a modern and minimalist blogging theme for WordPress.
 It has a responsive layout, clean and easy to read typography, a three-column grid layout on blog page, a widget area in blog sidebar, a special menu for your social profiles, custom logo, featured images for posts and pages and much more.